-This is a tip I got from my edifiers in graphic design school, optically canvassing your logo (or any printed design authentically) will get the designation out of the way and give you an incipient optically canvass the design’s balance and white spaces.
+A great tip I got from my Instructor in graphic design school, optically canvassing your logo (or any printed design authentically) will get the designation out of the way and give you an incipient optically canvass the design’s balance and white spaces.

 9. Don’t Ever Follow Trends

-It’s often hard to elude trends, especially if you’re ardent and love to visually examine inspiring logos on design sites.
+It’s often hard to elude trends, especially if you’re ardent and love visually examining inspiring logos on design sites.
 Your logo must work in the long run, so endeavour to evade the web 1.0 swoosh or the web 2.0 reflection.

-So there you have it, follow the rules as not to stray away, respect typography and make logos, wordmarks with or without a symbol.
+So there you have it, follow the these logo design tips and not to stray away, respect typography and make logos, wordmarks with or without a symbol.